 |Straight Up||7.69%||11 to 1|

-Now our British readers can quickly figure out the odds of Roulette bets.
-However, you should also understand what these numbers mean for your gameplay and how you can best use them to your advantage.
+Now, our British readers can quickly figure out the odds of Roulette bets.
+However, it would be best to understand what these numbers mean for your gameplay and how you can best use them to your advantage.

 What are Roulette Odds?